tjanczuk/tomasz.janczuk.org/_posts/2023-09-14-create-a-contact-sheet-photo-collage-poster.md

   - travel
 ---

 Creating a photo collage from your digital photos should be easy, right?
-It is, unless you have very specific needs for how you want your collage to look like.
+It is unless you have very specific needs for how you want your collage to look like.

 In my case, I have just returned from a [year-long, around-the-world travel](https://22.janczuk.org) with 25,000+ pictures, and I wanted to arrange some 500 of them in a contact-sheet-like 30"x20" photo collage poster to hang on a wall.
-I wanted each picture to have a custom description and the GPS location where the picture was taken, estracted from the EXIF metadata.
+I wanted each picture to have a custom description and the GPS location where the picture was taken, extracted from the EXIF metadata.

 When I started looking for a solution, no tool out there did exactly what I wanted, so I created my own: [tjanczuk/mkcollage](https://github.com/tjanczuk/mkcollage).
 Here is a sample of what the tool can create, with a few pictures from south of the equator: